aiyumi/aiyumi.github.io/posts/adventures-with-a-new-computer.en.md

 ### Choosing a Machine ###

 As I also needed to use the computer for work, I chose a little more "professional" machine.
 I bought a Dell Vostro 270S (Vostro 270 Slim) Desktop.
 Aside from work, I also need some fun, so I got the one with 1 TB hard drive and an off board video card, for running games and things that the old PC couldn't even dream of running.
-After some customizations, I got a computer with the following specifications: <!--more-->
+After some customizations, I got a computer with the following specifications: <!--teaser_end-->

 * Model: Vostro 270 Slim
 * Processor: Intel ® Core ™ i5-3450S (2.8Ghz, 6MB cache) (64-bit processor)